Relax in this delightful and cosy ground floor room which takes pet dogs

-Your room has TV & DVD player (free DVD library in bar), tea & coffee, in-room safe, and hairdryer.
+Your room has Smart TV, tea & coffee, in-room safe, and hairdryer.
 Iron and ironing board available.
-Yummy free cakes, and fresh milk for tea/coffee, are on offer in the Snug Bar.
+New Forest Berry’s cake, and fresh milk for tea/coffee on arrival.

-The fresh en-suite bathroom has a bath with shower over with non-slip mat, toilet and towel rail; plus plenty of bath towels; and Gilchrist & Soames shampoo, conditioner, soap and hand lotion.
+The fresh bathroom has a bath with shower over with non-slip mat, toilet and towel rail; plus plenty of bath towels and New Forest Aromatics shampoo, conditioner, soap and hand lotion.